 Ah, assessment.
 There’s little in the education world that sparks as much passion and controversy.
-How students are assessed has been a matter of debate in the American educational sphere for over 150 years, with debates around standardized testing starting all the way back in the 1840s!
+How students are assessed has been a matter of debate in the American educational sphere for over 150 years.
+Did you know debates around standardized testing started all the way back in the 1840s?

 Today, teachers emphasize ongoing, formative assessment rather than summative assessment at the end of a unit or course.
 Furthermore, there has been a movement away from indirect to direct assessment.
 Let’s do a side-by-side comparison of how a typical American student was evaluated in the 1980s as compared to today.